annotation/text-fabric/NEW_DEVELOPMENTS.md

 but that is up to the discretion of Cody.

 Alternatively, someone could replace the current data representation in Text-Fabric by the much more efficient representation in Context-Fabric.
-But I'll not be the one who will do it.
+But I am not the one who will do it.
 If someone else feels attracted to it, I will lend the support that is needed, but without diving deep in the code myself.

 I'll keep an eye on the two of you: Text-Fabric and Context-Fabric.